nt74/mcr-srt-streamer/README.md

 ---

+## SMPTE 2022-7 Seamless Protection Output

+This feature adds support for creating SMPTE 2022-7 style redundant RTP streams sent via SRT.
+It takes a single input source (Multicast UDP or internal Colorbars) and creates two identical RTP streams (same SSRC, timestamps) that are then sent out via two configurable SRT outputs (legs).

+### Design Approach

+To avoid disrupting existing functionality, this feature was implemented separately from the standard Listener/Caller stream management:

+- **Separate Management:** A new class `SMPTEManager` (`app/smpte_manager.py`) handles the lifecycle of SMPTE pair GStreamer pipelines.
+- **Separate UI:** A dedicated configuration page (`/smpte2022_7`) allows users to set up SMPTE pairs.
+- **Separate Routes:** A new Flask Blueprint (`smpte_bp` in `app/smpte_routes.py`) handles the UI routes and dedicated API endpoints for SMPTE pairs.

+### New Components

+**Backend:**
+- `app/smpte_manager.py`: Contains `SMPTEManager` class to build `(udpsrc -> tsparse -> rtpmp2tpay -> tee -> 2x srtsink)` and manage pipelines.
+Includes methods for getting statistics and debug info for pairs.
+- `app/smpte_routes.py`: Defines routes for the config page (`/`), stopping pairs (`/stop/<id>`), the details page (`/<id>`), and API endpoints (`/api/stats/<id>`, `/api/debug/<id>`).
+- `app/smpte_forms.py`: Defines `SMPTEPairForm` for web UI configuration, including validation requiring specific NIC selection when multiple interfaces are available.
+Includes shared parameters (SSRC, SRT Latency, Overhead, Smoothing, Encryption) and per-leg settings (Interface, Port, Mode, Target Address).

+**Frontend:**
+- `app/templates/smpte2022_7.html`: Web form for configuring a new SMPTE pair.
+- `app/templates/smpte_details.html`: Page to display detailed statistics (tables and charts) for both legs of an active SMPTE pair.
+- `app/static/js/smpte2022_7.js`: JavaScript for the configuration page (e.g., toggling conditional fields).
+- `app/static/js/smpte_details.js`: JavaScript for the details page; fetches stats from the API (`/smpte2022_7/api/stats/<id>`) periodically and updates tables and charts for both legs.

+### Modifications to Existing Files

+- `app/__init__.py`: Initialized `SMPTEManager` alongside `StreamManager` and registered the new `smpte_bp` Blueprint.
+- `app/routes.py`:
+  - Modified the `/ui/active_streams_data` endpoint to query both `StreamManager` and `SMPTEManager` and return a combined list/dictionary of all active streams and pairs (differentiated by a `stream_type` field).
+  - Modified the index route to fetch initial data directly from both managers to avoid log warnings.
+- `app/static/js/dashboard.js`: Updated the `updateActiveStreams` function to handle the combined data from the API, render distinct cards for standard streams and SMPTE pairs, and include correct links ("Details", "Debug", "Stop") for each type.
+- `app/stream_manager.py`: Re-added smoothing-latency parameter to tsparse for colorbar consumer pipelines to potentially improve receiver compatibility.
+Corrected minor indentation issue in shutdown.
+- `app/utils.py`: Increased timeout for the external GeoIP lookup function to reduce warnings (though the root cause might be network related).

+### Key Functionality Details

+- **Pipeline:** The core SMPTE pipeline takes the input, parses it (tsparse with smoothing), encapsulates it into RTP with a user-defined SSRC (rtpmp2tpay), splits it (tee), and sends each identical RTP stream to a separate srtsink.
+- **Configuration:** The UI allows configuration of input source, shared SRT/RTP parameters, and per-leg SRT settings (Mode, Port, Interface, Target Address).
+The main Port field is used for both Listener port binding and Caller target port.
+- **API:** Dedicated API endpoints under `/smpte2022_7/api/` provide statistics and detailed debug information (including raw stats) for active pairs.
+- **UI Integration:** SMPTE pairs are displayed on the main dashboard and have their own details page accessible via a "Details" link.

+---

 ## Technology Stack

 -   **Backend:** Python 3 with Flask microframework, Flask-WTF, Waitress WSGI, GStreamer via PyGObject, requests, psutil[cite: 15, 16].